 Tap the Agile Power of Your Relational Web

-Over the past two years, we have collected and analyzed almost 1,000 Agility Shift Inventories (ASI) from people working in organizations large and small, across industries and nations.
-Each individual who takes the ASI receives a snapshot of their current agility capacity and opportunities, based on their answers.
-They also receive our complimentary Agility Shift Catalyst and Conversation Guide, that provides a series of reflective questions and action steps to help them begin to make their own individual agility shift.
+Over the past two years, we have collected and analyzed almost 1,000 Agility Shift Inventories (ASI) from people working in organizations large and small across industries and nations.
+Each individual who takes the ASI receives a snapshot of their current agility capacity and opportunities based on their answers.
+They also receive our complimentary Agility Shift Catalyst and Conversation Guide, which provides a series of reflective questions and action steps to help them begin to make their own individual agility shift.

 Our Surprising/Not so Surprising Finding

 One of the first things that caught our attention was how significant an individual’s Relational Web plays as a predictor of their overall agility.
 If you are new to the six dynamics of The Agility Shift, the Relational Web is your web of skills, knowledge, talent, and resources that you need to be able to tap at a moment’s notice when things don’t go as planned or when a new opportunity emerges.